OrdinaryMagician/umeshtools/README.md

   are converted to relative offsets), and most importantly, a generated anivfile and datafile pair (Currently it doesn't generate a script file for re-importing the model).
+- **texnumsq** : Sometimes models have "scattered" texture numbers (i.e.: texture indices don't start at zero, or there are "jumps" between used indices).
+This tool remaps all texture indices to the lowest unused index, effectively "squashing" them together and removing gaps.
+- **polymangler** : [TODO] A tool that replicates the "mangling" Umodel does on mesh export, where it effectively ignores LodMesh materials and instead comes up with its own indices.
+Included for backwards compatibility with stuff that expects this sort of nonsense.